guyslook/mg/src/pages/training-and-workshops.md

       **For teachers**

-      If you're providing computing and coding lessons to children it's important for you to have confidence in what you're teaching in order for the child to feel inspired.
-We think computer science and coding is going to be a big part of children's futures so we want to help you help them.
+      If you're providing computing and coding lessons to children then it's important for you to have confidence in what you're teaching in order for the child to feel inspired.
+We think Computer Science and Coding is going to be a big part of children's futures so we want to help you help them.
       You bring the skills to teach, we'll bring the tools and subject knowledge.